- Download our Moving to Brazil Guide (PDF)

 Work culture in Brazil

-There are no set business hours in Brazil, though most businesses are open sometime between 8am and 6pm.
-Many businesses open from 8.30am to 5.30pm, while executives will often start and finish working later.
+There are no set business hours in Brazil, although most businesses are open sometime between 8am and 6pm.
+Many businesses open from 8.30am to 5.30pm, with executives often starting and finishing work later.
 Lunch is usually taken between 12.30pm and 2.30pm.

-While it is common for Brazilians to arrive late for social gatherings, it is essential for expats to ensure they arrive on time for meetings.
+While it is common for Brazilians to arrive late for social gatherings, expats should still ensure they arrive on time for meetings.
 The meeting proceedings are frequently informal, with everyone allowed to voice their opinion, although the final decision lies with the most senior person at the table.

 Further reading